-5 Japanese Snacks you should try
+5 Japanese snacks you should try in Tokyo

 Although it was inspired by a French pancake crêpe, krepu was originally created in Harajuku, Japan in the 1970s and has since become a typical sweet of the area.
 Krepu is a piece of pancake folded into four and topped with whipped cream and fruit, or even some chocolate sauce.